supercollider/supercollider/README_WINDOWS.md

 1. the Qt location
   - While Qt can be added via the PATH as well, it is safer to define an environment variable "CMAKE_PREFIX_PATH", that contains the path to the parent folder of the "Qt-system" we are using.
-The Qt-architecture must fit the build system, in this case Microsoft Visual Studio 2013, 64-bit.
+The Qt-architecture must fit the build system, in this case, Microsoft Visual Studio 2013, 64-bit.
     In a standard install, the path is likely to be:

         C:\Qt\5.5\msvc2013_64